anthonymendez/anthonymendez.github.io/_posts/2018-06-17-first-post.md

 ### So what is this all about?

 Well anything I've been working on, whether it be in school or a side project.
 Maybe what I'm doing at work but I'll only in a very vague sense.

+While it is all hosted on Github Pages!

 My main goal is just to be consistent with how often I'm posting.
 I originally had target of once a weekend, but that can be excessive, so I'll be keeping it a minimum of twice a month.